python-websockets/websockets/docs/reference/features.rst

 The client API doesn't attempt to guarantee that there is no more than one connection to a given IP address in a CONNECTING state.
 This behavior is mandated by :rfc:`6455`, section 4.1.
-However, :func:`~client.connect()` isn't the right layer for enforcing this constraint.
+However, :func:`~asyncio.client.connect()` isn't the right layer for enforcing this constraint.
 It's the caller's responsibility.